Forms and Policies: OGH Policy for Foreign Project Registration

 - Document explaining Budget Justification

-5. OGH and IRATF will make every effort to respond promptly to the Foreign Project Registration request.
+5. OGH and IPATF will make every effort to respond promptly to the Foreign Project Registration request.
 OGH may coordinate a brief meeting or correspondence among the investigator, project administrator(s) and certain IPATF members to discuss potential issues surrounding legal, human resources, finance and accounting, export control, and/or international safety and security.
 Depending on the complexity of the project the response time may be longer than 30 days.

 6. Keep OGH appraised of any developments or changes made to the project.